Kunsthandlung Julius Böhler: History

 From 1928, Julius Wilhelm's son, Julius Harry Böhler (1907-1979), managed the Munich parent house together with his uncle Otto Alfons and the art historian Hans Sauermann (1885-1960), who had joined the company in 1916 and was a partner from 1922 to 1956.
 Fritz Steinmeyer joined the company as a silent partner in 1926.
 The company founder Julius Böhler retired as a partner in 1930.
 The company had close relations with Kleinberger in Paris and New York.

 Nazi era

 As an "Aryan" run business, the Kunsthandlung was able to continue trading during the Nazi period.
 From 1936 to 1938, four auctions were held.
 These included the estate of Margarethe Oppenheim as well as works from the Staatliche Museen zu Berlin.
-Together with Karl Haberstock, the gallery acquired a large part of the Felix Gutmann Collection.
+Together with Karl Haberstock, the gallery acquired a large part of the Fritz Gutmann Collection.

 The investigators of the Art Looting Investigation Unit considered Julius Böhler Jr. to be deeply involved in Nazi-looted art, writing in their official report in 1946:

 "Boehler, Julius Jr. Munich, Briennerstrasse 12.
 Grandson of the late Julius Boehler of Munich; son of Julius Boehler Sr of Lucerne.
 Partner of Sauermann.
 Close contact of Haberstock.
 Strong Nazi.
 Travelled in Holland and Italy.
 With Haberstock, purchased an important section of the Gutmann collection."